Description

 - Increased hypoglycemia risk when combined

-- Reduce doses of these medications when starting Mazdutide
+- Reduce doses of these drugs when starting Mazdutide

 Other GLP-1 Agonists: